History of Michigan Lottery in Timeline

 August 2014: Website Re-launched

-In August 2014, the Michigan Lottery re-launched its website, allowing players to buy tickets for some draw games and virtual scratch-off games online.
+In August 2014, the Michigan Lottery re-launched its website, giving players the opportunity to buy tickets for some draw games and a host of "virtual" scratch-off games over the internet.

-In January 2019, the Michigan Lottery introduced an add-on feature for Fantasy 5 and Lotto 47 games, providing players with another chance to match their numbers in a second drawing for an extra $1.
+In January 2019, the Michigan Lottery introduced an add-on feature for Fantasy 5 & Lotto 47 games, allowing players another chance to match their numbers in a second drawing for an extra $1.